Marianne Moore: Poetic career

 She moved to 35 West Ninth Street in Manhattan in 1965.
 After she moved back to Greenwich Village, she was widely recognized around town for her tricorn hat and black cape.
 She liked athletics and was a great admirer of Muhammad Ali, for whose spoken-word album I Am the Greatest! she wrote the liner notes.
 She became known as a baseball fan, first of the Brooklyn Dodgers and then of the New York Yankees.
 She threw out the ball to open the season at Yankee Stadium in 1968.

 At the age of 81, Moore received the 1968 National Medal for Literature.
 The committee overseeing the award stated: "One of the few true inventors of poetry in our time, Marianne Moore, the first lady of poetry, gives us intimations of exquisite perfection."

 Moore suffered a series of strokes in her last years.
 She died in 1972, and her ashes were interred with those of her mother at the family's burial plot at the Evergreen Cemetery in Gettysburg, Pennsylvania.
 By the time of her death, she had received many honorary degrees and virtually every honor available to an American poet.
 The New York Times printed a full-page obituary.
 In 1996, she was inducted into the St. Louis Walk of Fame.

-Moore corresponded with Ezra Pound from 1918 and visited him regularly during his incarceration at St. Elizabeth's.
+Moore corresponded with Ezra Pound from 1918 onward and visited him regularly during his incarceration at St. Elizabeth's.
 She opposed Benito Mussolini and Fascism from the start and objected to Pound's antisemitism.
 Moore was a Republican and supported Herbert Hoover in 1928 and 1932.
 She was a lifelong ally and friend of the American poet Wallace Stevens, as demonstrated in her review of Stevens's first collection, Harmonium, and, in particular, by her comment about the influence of Henri Rousseau on the poem "Floral Decorations for Bananas".
 She also corresponded, from 1943 to 1961, with the reclusive collage artist Joseph Cornell, whose methods of collecting and appropriation were much like her own.